mnevers/Scripts/README.md

 Script will work on phone numbers that may have already been formatted properly as well Ignores blank mobile fields

-# CleanList.sh
-Sorts all positional parameters given to this program into a clean list leaving them in the order given whilst removing duplicate strings in the list. :: will be interpreted as :.: or :.

 # DiskUsage.sh
 DiskUsage.sh checks all the local drives exluding /proc for a storage capacity of over 90% or 60% and sends warning logs via email accordingly.
 Make sure your system has Mailutils correctly installed and configured in /etc/postfx.
 The first positional paramater is the recipient email of this disk usage logger.
 For example: someone@example.com